-- CARS hosts the weekly ARES Net on the 146.82 MHz repeater (PL 162.2 Hz) for discussions in emergency communications and procedures.
+- The weekly CARES Net is on the primary 146.82 MHz repeater (PL 162.2 Hz) or the secondary 146.79 Mhz repeater (PL 88.5 Hz) for discussions in emergency communications and procedures.

 - If you are in range of our repeater and want to help us with emergency communications, please join us on Wednesday evenings.

 CARES – Net Control Script (pdf) : If a member of the CARES team would like to help operate as Net Control on a Wednesday evening, you can download a copy of the Net Script here.
 If you are operating as Net Control please make sure you email that evenings Net Log information to both Emergency Coordinators once the Net is over.

 Upcoming ARRL EmComm Training & The Pre-Requisite FEMA Emergency Course Requirements

 CARES & ARES Related Websites & Social Media